mikeobrien/node-robocopy/README.md

     });
 ```

-Failure returns and error object that indicates the return code and both `stdout` and `stderr` as an array:
+Failure returns and error object that indicates the return code and both `stdout` and `stderr`:

 ```js
 robocopy({ ... })